 Can you share a bit about how you chose this line of business?
 What transition did you make to owning your own business?

 I chose this line of business after moving back to NJ in 2009 from Atlanta.
 I was going through a divorce at that time and wanted to be closer to family and friends.
 I was a big waxer.

 It was very rare that I touched a razor so when coming back to Jersey, I noticed there weren’t a lot of waxing places at that time.
 Our only option was an expensive spa or salon where they didn’t necessarily know how to wax or a nail salon where the price was right but again, they weren’t good at waxing and usually unsanitary.

 I was in the corporate world then, a Supervisor with GMAC Mortgage in the Risk Management/Fraud Prevention Department, so I knew nothing about the beauty industry.
 I decided I wanted to open a waxing salon that specializes in waxing, in a sanitary environment with economical prices, with the best customer service imaginable.

 Do you have any special training?

 This is probably a two-part question for me.
 The first piece is licensing to wax.
-NJ just provides training for a skin care license but the state doesn’t elaborate on waxing techniques, so I sought training from some of the best in the industry to learn waxing.
+NJ just provides training for a skin care license but the state doesn’t elaborate on waxing techniques, so I sought training from some of the best in the industry to learn about waxing.
 I also prayed a lot before each customer in the beginning - lol.
-I kept making changes until I mastered the technique, speed and knowledge of the ingredients in products and how they correlate with each other.
+I kept making changes until I mastered the technique, speed, and knowledge of the ingredients in products and how they correlate with each other.

 With regards to the business side, I took a local entrepreneur course, made TONS of mistakes, cried, prayed, read, read some more and did more reading.
 I’m always in a constant state of learning.